Who is this article for?

 - Windows Explorer and Spotlight (Mac) searches

-In addition, no Code42 components are removed, so security monitoring and file backups continue to run in the background.
+In addition, no Code42 components are removed, so monitoring and file backups continue to run in the background.
 This also means that if a user has the necessary permissions to find and open the Code42 install directory, the user can access the Code42 app.

 To control the visibility of the Code42 app user interface on user devices: